The Queen of Spades (opera): Act 1

 During the reign of Catherine the Great (1762–96), children are at play in Saint Petersburg's Summer Garden pretending to be soldiers.
-Two officers—Tsurin and Chekalinsky—enter, the former complaining about his bad luck at gambling.
+Two officers—Surin and Chekalinsky—enter, the former complaining about his bad luck at gambling.
 They remark that another officer, Herman, seems obsessed with the gaming table but never bets, being frugal and methodical.
 Herman appears with Tomsky, who remarks that his friend hardly seems like his old self: is anything bothering him?
 Herman admits he is in love with a girl above his station whose name he does not even know.
 When Prince Yeletsky, an officer, strolls into the park, Chekalinsky congratulates him on his recent engagement.
 Yeletsky declares his happiness while Herman, aside, curses him enviously.
-Yeletsky points out his fiancée, Liza, who has just appeared with her grandmother, the old Countess.
+Yeletsky points out his fiancée, Lisa, who has just appeared with her grandmother, the old Countess.
 Catching sight of Herman, the two women note they have seen him before, staring at them with frightening intensity.
-Herman realizes that Liza is his unknown beloved.
+Herman realizes that Lisa is his unknown beloved.
 When Yeletsky and the women leave, Herman is lost in thought as the other officers discuss the Countess: known as the Queen of Spades and formerly as the Muscovite Venus, due to her beauty, she succeeded at gambling in her youth by trading amorous favors for the winning formula of Count St. Germain in Paris.
 Tomsky says only two men, her husband and, later on, her young lover, ever learned the secret of playing three special cards, because she was warned by an apparition to beware a "third suitor" who would kill her trying to force it from her.
 Musing on the winning sequence of three cards, the others lightly suggest that this might be the way for Herman to win without risking any money.
 Threatened by approaching thunder, all leave except Herman, who vows to learn the Countess's secret.